01 of 10

 Clean, Simple, Zen

 In its natural state, cork has a very clean and simple look that is perfectly paired with a minimalist decorating strategy.
-Less is more, and here the inherent beauty of the materials takes center stage.
+Less is more in a room influenced by Zen sensibilities, and in this example, the inherent beauty of the materials takes center stage.
 The overall effect is calming and uncluttered, marked more by subtlety and texture than color or design.Continue to 9 of 10 below.

 09 of 10